Shayma0123/Shayma-Alteneiji-Engineering-Portfolio/README.md

 <h3>About Me</h3>
 <p>
 I’m an Electrical Engineering student with a passion for material science, circuits, signal processing, and applied electromagnetics.
-I lead projects from theory to implementation, breaking complex problems into modules, guiding team members, and diving deep into research to fully understand systems before building them.
+I lead projects from theory to implementation, breaking complex problems into modules, and diving deep into research to fully understand systems before building them.
 </p>

 ---